 Made these yesterday and the whole family LOVED!
 They were so fluffy and delicious.
 I will make again for sure!— Carol

 She knew how much I loved those waffles and even gifted me a waffle maker the first Christmas after getting married.
-I still use that waffle iron (similar) almost every single day to make my protein waffles.
+I still use it (similar) almost every single day to make my protein waffles.
 At this point, it’s over 20 years old and pretty much on its last leg, but since it’s such a sentimental gift to me, I just can’t seem to give it up.

 Unfortunately, I don’t have my grandma’s Belgian waffle recipe, but these buttermilk waffles are almost just as delicious.
 I love to cook up a big batch on the weekends and they’re a go-to dish when I’m hosting guests for brunch.
 Perfect for Mother’s Day, Easter or even Christmas morning.
 But often times, I whip them up on lazy weekend mornings for a special treat.
 They definitely get everyone’s day off to a very tasty start.

-This buttermilk waffles recipe is a spinoff of my buttermilk pancakes recipe, which has been in my family for years.
+This recipe is a spinoff of my buttermilk pancakes recipe, which has been in my family for years.
 These waffles are absolutely incredible and they cook up perfectly every time!
-The recipe comes together quick, is pretty much foolproof and these waffles always get a thumbs up by whoever eats them!
+The recipe comes together quick, is pretty much foolproof and these always get a thumbs up by whoever eats them!

 Buttermilk waffles are made with basic baking ingredients.
 Grab the flour, sugar, baking powder, baking soda and salt.
-Nutmeg is an optional ingredient, but is the perfect touch to give these waffles a lovely depth of flavor.
+Nutmeg is an optional ingredient, but is the perfect touch to give these a lovely depth of flavor.
 The wet ingredients are eggs, buttermilk and vanilla extract.
 Nothing too complicated!
 Here’s a note on each of the ingredients:

 - Flour.
 For light and fluffy waffles, I recommend using regular all-purpose flour.